What Is AI? its more than you think

 Bottom Line

-AI in 2025 is like the internet in the late 1990s: powerful, sometimes messy, and already part of everyday life.
-It won’t replace human thinking, but it will change how we learn, work, and create.
-Learning to use it now gives you a clear advantage in the coming years.
+AI in 2026 is like the internet in the late 1990s: powerful, sometimes messy, and already part of everyday life for billions of people.
+It will not replace human thinking, creativity, or empathy, but it will change how we learn, work, create, and solve problems.
+The people who learn to use AI well right now—treating it as a helpful assistant rather than a replacement—will have a huge advantage in school, at work, and in life for the coming years.
+The best strategy is simple: stay curious, keep learning, and always stay in the driver’s seat.